-If the business outgrows being a sole trader then you may decide to enter a partnership, or incorporate so that the business is run through a limited company.
 There is information on partnerships in the previous Starting to trade section and GOV.UK has information on setting up a new company.
-If you are considering changing business structure from being a sole trader you may want to consider getting professional tax advice and look at our page, Limited companies.
+If you are considering changing business structure from being a sole trader you may want to consider getting professional tax advice and look at our page, working through a limited company.